Fragile Balance (Stargate SG-1): Design, filming and post-production

 Art director Brentan Harron first began conceptualising the interior and exterior of a new Asgard ship for the episode as part of season 5, although at this stage the ship was intended for the half-human, half-Asgard character Odin.
 Eventually, after the story was redeveloped for the shows seventh season, Odin was replaced with a different character, a renegade Asgard named Loki.
 The production design team abandoned their original concept drawings and started fresh on a new Asgard ship in season 7.
 Art director Peter Bodnarus explained that the design for their new Asgard ship was "something a little more organic" than some of the more "stark and compartmentalised" technology and ships which had previously featured.
-Production designer Bridget McQuire's principle idea was "tooth-like pylons", which Bodnarus and Robbins developed drawings of.
+Production designer Bridget McQuire's principal idea was "tooth-like pylons", which Bodnarus and Robbins developed drawings of.
 These designs were then given to a company with a numerical control device which was used to precisely carve pieces of foam to form the ship.
 Bodnarus described the process of cutting pieces of foam from three different axes in order to form "an extremely elegant shape from which to work".
 Elements such as pylons and observational turrets were crafted, with the overall intention of creating something "a race as advanced as the Asgard would have built".
 For the Asgard probe onboard the ship, McGuire explained that they wanted to make "something quite threatening and scary looking that could be suspended over a person".
 The probe was originally only going to appear in flashback sequences, but eventually this was expanded, with it appearing in more scenes and thus it needed to be more detailed.
 Existing Asgard set pieces, such as the Asgard medical pod from "Nemesis", and other pieces from "Small Victories" were used to dress the Asgard laboratory, which was constructed on Stage 6 of The Bridge Studios.